WJSoftware/wj-config/README.md

 parsed and its contents will undergo a transformation to easily build URL's from the information contained within.
 + Provide an environment object with the current environment name and helpful `isXXX()` functions to quickly create conditionals based on the current environment, just like .Net's `IHostEnvironment` interface.

+**NOTE**:  The source of environment variables is not set in the package because it cannot be safely set to either `process.env` or `window.env` and expect it to work for all installations.
+For environment variables to work, the source of environment variables must be passed in the options.
+See the section about the options below.

 ## Quickstart